Dbz/WebCache/README.md

 If you're interested in contributing, fork this repo and create a pull request.
 Please follow the [JavaScript Style Guide](https://github.com/airbnb/javascript).

-Thank you to Jason Rainbows for making all of the images

 ##Version

 v4.0.0